Alan Shearer: I doubt I’ll go back to management

 The classic Shearer is almost an endangered species, in a world of gegenpressing and false nines and front men asked to put in their shift on the left or right of a three.

 “There’s not a lot of them.
-Aguero can do all of those things.
+Aguero can do all of those things you mentioned.
 Ronaldo can.
 They are out there, but they cost a lot of money.
 Costa and Kane can do a bit of both.
 Costa, when his mind is right, and it has been all this season, I think has been the best player in the Premier League this season.”

 By that yardstick, was he world class himself?